-The ultimate guide to setting up a real home bakery in 2019
+The ultimate guide to setting up a home bakery in 2019

 This article shares what you need to know if you're setting up a real home bakery yourself.
 No matter what budget you have for your home bakery project, this article offers suitable solutions and an equipment checklist for you.

 People have converted garages using these strategies.
 Others made their bread quality explode by making a couple of changes that they learnt here.

-What you should expect from having a real home bakery
+What you should expect from a home bakery

 Today, Ladies and Gentleman you will learn how to set up a home bakery for producing enough bread to sell at markets.